kandolfp/ws22-ulg-python-git-docker/pages/git/basics.md

 This is the place where Git collects all the changes to your files that you want to put into the _local repository_.
 \figenv{Staging area with the changes that can be moved to the repository}{/assets/pages/git/staging.svg}{}

-Now we also want to add the changes in `README.md` and therefore we run `git add README.md`.

 By rerunning `git status` we get
 ```bash
 > git status